rggrim/CSC2510/2510NOTES.md

                       x:execute - 1
                       ___________   ______________    ____________   there are 3 positions for permision groups
-                      **OWNER**     **OWNER GROUP**   **WORLD** ch mod _ _ _ filename - gives permisions to file or directory chown username filename - may need to use sudo but it will transfer ownership of filename to username ls -ltr | tail -n 3 - shows permissions for the tailing 3 files in the creation order p *                 - returns everything that starts with a p?
+                      **OWNER**     **OWNER GROUP**   **WORLD** chmod _ _ _ filename - gives permisions to file or directory chown username filename - may need to use sudo but it will transfer ownership of filename to username ls -ltr | tail -n 3 - shows permissions for the tailing 3 files in the creation order p *                 - returns everything that starts with a p?